With Federal Funds Cut, Others Must Lead Health Insurance Sign-Up Efforts

 "To convince someone that was uninsured to get it for the first time, obviously that message is not going to work, especially not this year," he says.
 Plus, Santiago continues, the belief that illness won't happen to you is entrenched in Latino culture.

 "Latinos are extremely, extremely positive and overly optimistic," he explains.
-That's one reason, he says, they are more likely to be uninsured than other groups.
+That is one reason, he says, they are more likely to be uninsured than other groups.

-The mindset is: "'We don't need to worry so much about today.
+The mindset is: " 'We don't need to worry so much about today.
 Things will be OK.'
 And obviously when it comes to insurance, that's not exactly what it's all about," Santiago says.

 Covered California does have some more dramatic ads.
 In one, a young Latina woman shows pictures from her wedding day and talks about suddenly finding out she needed a heart transplant.
-She says without her health plan from Covered California, the surgery would have cost one and a half-million dollars.
+She says that without her health plan from Covered California, the surgery would have cost $1.5 million.

-Santiago says hearing the personal story of someone Latinas can relate to is good.
+Santiago says hearing the personal story of someone whom Latinas can relate to is good.
 But he and Graves agree that if the message is too scary, it could backfire.

-"That tradeoff is, people stop taking action.
+"That trade-off is people stop taking action.
 They basically become paralyzed by how overwhelming it is," Graves says.

 In Texas, some groups are taking another tack — a direct one.

 Victoria Ortega of Foundation Communities, an advocacy group that provides housing and other services for low-income people in Austin, Texas, sits at a desk with a laptop open to a spreadsheet.
-Her screen is full of names and her cell phone is in her hand.
+Her screen is full of names, and her cellphone is in her hand.

 "So far I've had about 15, maybe 18 calls," she says.

-Foundation Communities is among groups working hard this year to get the word out about open enrollment.
-Texas has been far more dependent on the federal government for signing people up than California.
+Foundation Communities is among the groups working hard this year to get the word out about open enrollment.
+Texas has been far more dependent on the federal government for signing people up than California has been.
 But this year, that work is falling to local governments and activists.

 Ortega has been calling people who currently have an insurance plan they bought on Healthcare.Gov.
-Ortega is letting these folks know it's time to sign up again.
+She is letting these folks know it's time to sign up again.
 She stresses that people they have less time to sign up this year.
 In 2016, people had three months to sign up for 2017 insurance.
 This year, in most states, they only have six weeks.

 "A lot of the people were not aware of the short time.
 And they are very interested.
 They really are wanting to renew," she says.